luludak/FetaFix/README.md

 # ConRepAIr

 ConRepAIr is a comprehensive suite for compiling, optimizing, executing and analyzing pretrained DNNs under different computational environment settings.

-ConRepAIr supports:
+ConRepAIr primarily supports:

 - Automatic Fault Localization across ONNX model correspondents (Source and Target) between a DL framework conversion.
 - Automatic Fault Repair of the Target model, if behavior is deviating from Source, by repairing model input, graph, parameters and hyperparameters.